 - Sharing images of gore or animal cruelty

 If their message doesn’t fall into one of these categories, you likely shouldn’t report them directly to Discord.
 Instead, if possible, talk with the other members of the channel about their conduct.
-If you’re the leader of the channel, you can even kick them yourself.
+If you’re the owner or a moderator on the server, you can even kick them out and/or ban them yourself.
 You can also block or mute the user to avoid seeing their content while continuing to see what everyone else is saying in the server.

-Please note that if the message is deleted after you send the report, disciplinary action can still be taken.
+Please note: If the message is deleted after you send the report, disciplinary action can still be taken.
 However, there is no way to report a message that has already been deleted.

 You can’t simply hit a “report” button on Discord, at least not on the desktop app.
 Instead, you have to find a few ID codes that Discord’s team can use to investigate the offending messages.
-In order to see the ID codes, click the gear icon next to your name in the bottom-left corner of the screen and select the “appearance” tab.
-Scroll down to the “advanced” section of this page and you’ll see a toggle labeled “developer mode.”
-Turn it on.
+Take the following steps to make a report on Discord:

-Next, you need to get three different ID codes.
-Go to the message in question and right-click directly on the user’s name.
-Select “copy ID,” then paste the number you’ve copied somewhere and label it for later.
+Step 6: Paste the number you’ve copied somewhere and label it as “user ID” or something similar.
 Even if the user changes their username, the ID will remain the same.

-Right-click on the message itself and once again select “copy ID.”
+Step 7: Right-click on the message itself and once again select Copy ID.
 This time, you’ll get an ID number for the message and channel.
-Paste it and label it like you did the other one.
+Paste it and label it as “message ID,” like you did the other one.

-Your last step will be to send your report to Discord via its Trust & Safety request center.
-Enter your email address, select your report type based on the option in the drop-down box that most closely applies to your situation, enter a subject, and finally describe the incident and provide all three ID codes in the “description” box.
-Send the report along and you’re ready to let Discord take care of the rest.
+With this last step, you will send your report to Discord via its Trust & Safety request center.
+Enter your email address, select your report type based on the option in the drop-down box that most closely applies to your situation, enter a subject, and finally describe the incident and provide all three ID codes in the Description box.
+You may also want to consider sending screenshots of the messages to Discord as well, which you can submit in the Attachments section of the form.
+Send the report along, and you’re ready to let Discord take care of the rest.

 Reporting a Discord user on iOS is a much simpler process than doing it on a desktop.
 Maybe too simple.